digital-land/service-handbook/docs/what-we-do/collecting-data.md

 - Responds to feedback on data issues from data consumers, passing it as feedback to data providers through [sub-service for data providers](https://submit.planning.data.gov.uk/)
 - Operating our collection and data processing
 - Scaling how many datasets we can process, meeting the challenge of collecting large datasets which change frequently
-- Providing APIs needed by the management and providers teams

 ## Key performance indicators